What You’ll Learn 🧭

 Save file

-To save all changes in the sensors database just click on the Save file icon.
+To save all changes to the sensor database, click the Save file icon.

-The data will be stored immediately in an XML styled file called AnalogSensors.dxb (the file AnalogSensors.dxb can be found in the DewesoftX installation folder).
+The data will be stored immediately in an XML-styled file named AnalogSensors.dxb ,which is located in the DewesoftX installation folder.

 Exit sensor database editor